saymrwulf/Reveal-Yeoman-GitHubPages-Slidedeck/slides/index.md

-# How --- to make a Slidedeck with Reveal,Yeoman and GithubPages
+# Howto make a Slidedeck with Reveal,Yeoman and GithubPages